Chow Chow Relish: Crafting the Perfect Southern Staple

 Prepping fresh vegetables for homemade Chow Chow Relish.

-Making Chow Chow starts with prepping your vegetables.
+Making Chow Chow relish starts with prepping your vegetables.
 Begin by washing all your produce thoroughly.
 Chop the green tomatoes, cabbage, onions, and peppers into small, uniform pieces.
 This helps them cook evenly and provides the relish with a consistent texture.

 Next, sprinkle the chopped vegetables with salt and let them sit in a colander for a few hours.
 This step draws out excess moisture, essential for achieving a flavorful, shelf-stable relish.
 Rinse the vegetables afterward to remove any extra salt and pat them dry with a clean kitchen towel.

-Cooking and Canning Process
+Cooking and Canning Process for Chow Chow Relish

 Once your vegetables are ready, combine them in a large pot with vinegar, sugar, and spices.
 Stir everything well, then bring the mixture to a boil over medium heat.
 Reduce the heat to a simmer and cook for 30–40 minutes, stirring occasionally.
 The mixture should thicken slightly, and the vegetables will become tender but not mushy.